 Accommodations near Marjellchen

-- Best Rental: Over The Roofs + City Alex
+- Vacation Rental: Over The Roofs + City Alex

 See Related: Is Germany Allowed to Have a Military?

 Address: Bavarian Alps, Garmisch-Partenkirchen, Bavaria, Germany

 Garmisch-Partenkirchen is a German town tucked in the Bavarian Alps, and it’s the perfect place for a family vacation.
 Garmisch-Partenkirchen is right in the middle of the Bavarian Alps, so you can get all the skiing, snowboarding, sledding, and other winter sports you want.
 You’ll also be surrounded by beautiful scenery—you can hike through forests and mountains or just go for a leisurely stroll through town.

 The area has plenty of restaurants and cafes offering traditional Bavarian food as well as more modern options if your kids have more adventurous palates.
 And there are plenty of outdoor activities available at all times of the year: hiking, biking, kayaking—the list goes on!

 The town itself has plenty of museums and parks to explore too.
 The Olympic ski jump stadium is worth visiting because it’s one of only two such stadiums in Germany that still stands today (the other being on Lake Konstanz).
 You can also check out one of Garmisch’s famous churches or wander around looking at all kinds of statues and sculptures scattered throughout the town.